ResistanceVault/rc/README.md

 In the same period, Phaze 101 launched a game jam on car racing games on Twitch, additionally, he asked me to be a regular guest in his channel and talk about Amiga hardware programming.
-Since RC was very fun to play I tried to do my own version for Amiga games and use the Twitch stream as a developer diary.
+Since RC was very fun to play I tried to do my own version for the Amiga and use the Twitch stream as a developer diary.
 The final outcome is not really like the original RC cars but...
 I am quite happy with the result considering the limitation of the Amiga if compared to a PC of late 90s.